Isotope separation: Centrifugal

 Centrifugal schemes rapidly rotate the material allowing the heavier isotopes to go closer to an outer radial wall.
-This too is often done in gaseous form using a Zippe-type centrifuge.
+This is often done in gaseous form using a Zippe-type centrifuge.
 Centrifuging plasma can separate isotopes as well as separating ranges of elements for radioactive waste reduction, nuclear reprocessing, and other purposes.
-The process is called "plasma mass separation"; the devices are called "plasma mass filter" or "plasma centrifuge" (not to be confused with medical).
+The process is called "plasma mass separation"; the devices are called "plasma mass filter" or "plasma centrifuge" (not to be confused with medical centrifuges).

 The centrifugal separation of isotopes was first suggested by Aston and Lindemann in 1919 and the first successful experiments were reported by Beams and Haynes on isotopes of chlorine in 1936.
-However attempts to use the technology during the Manhattan project were unproductive.
+However attempts to use the technology during the Manhattan Project were unproductive.
 In modern times it is the main method used throughout the world to enrich uranium and as a result remains a fairly secretive process, hindering a more widespread uptake of the technology.
 In general a feed of UF6 gas is connected to a cylinder that is rotated at high speed.
-Near the outer edge of the cylinder heavier gas molecules containing U-238 collect, while molecules containing U-235 concentrate at the center and are then fed to another cascade stage.
+Near the outer edge of the cylinder heavier gas molecules containing U-238 collect, while molecules containing U-235 concentrate at the centre and are then fed to another cascade stage.

 Use of gaseous centrifugal technology to enrich isotopes is desirable as power consumption is greatly reduced when compared to more conventional techniques such as diffusion plants since fewer cascade steps are required to reach similar degrees of separation.
-In fact, gas centrifuges using uranium hexafluoride have largely replaced gaseous diffusion technology for uranium enrichment.
 As well as requiring less energy to achieve the same separation, far smaller scale plants are possible, making them an economic possibility for a small nation attempting to produce a nuclear weapon.
 Pakistan is believed to have used this method in developing its nuclear weapons.

 Vortex tubes were used by South Africa in their Helikon vortex separation process.
 The gas is injected tangentially into a chamber with special geometry that further increases its rotation to a very high rate, causing the isotopes to separate.
 The method is simple because vortex tubes have no moving parts, but energy intensive, about 50 times greater than gas centrifuges.
-A similar process, known as jet nozzle, was created in Germany, with a demonstration plant built in Brazil, and they went as far as developing a site to fuel the country's nuclear plants.
+A similar process, known as jet nozzle was created in Germany, with a demonstration plant built in Brazil, and they went as far as developing a site to fuel the country's nuclear plants.